OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/desc.md

 ---
 title: desc
-description: A page detailing how to use the 'desc' function to show descriptive statistics of a dataset, including parameters and usage examples.
+description: "A page detailing how to use the 'desc' function to show descriptive statistics" of a dataset, including parameters and usage examples.
 keywords:
 - dataset